peppersprayEzekiel/peppersprayContentBundleLoader/peppersprayContentBundleLoader/docs/making_asset_bundles.md

 which individual asset goes where.

 ## 5. Compile asset bundles
 After everything has been done compile the bundles using `Assets -> Build Asset Bundles`.
-Verify that bundle files (`NAME` and `NAME1.manifest`) are in the target directory.
+Verify that bundle file (`NAME`) is in the target directory.
+Other files (`.manifest` and `peppersprayContentBundles.*`) don't matter and can be omitted.

 Upon recompilation if progress bar appears only for a fraction of a second that usually means that Unity didn't detect changes in the included assets.
 Verify that you did apply your changes to the prefab.